-SUPASIT POKINJARURAS, 37 years old and a national of Thailand.
-He was appointed as member of the Advisory Board of the Corporation in February, 2017 and became a director of the Corporation in 2017 until 2018, when he was appointed as member of the Advisory Board until the term 2019-2020.
-He started his career at HSBC (Thailand) in 2007 developing relationships and managing investment portfolios for high net worth individuals.
-He is the Chief Executive Officer of Meta Corporation Public Company Limited since year 2018 (formerly Vintage Engineering Public Company Limited), a publicly listed company registered in Thailand, since 2015.
-He is also the Executive Director of Green Earth Power (Thailand) Co.
-Limited since 2012.
-He is co-founder and President of AVA Asia Ltd since 2014 and co-founder and Managing Director of Good Deal Entertainment Co., Limited, since 2013.
-His first foray into the Renewable Energy Industry brought him to develop one of the most innovative and advance Solar Power Plant project in Japan.
-Soon after, he became the head of Green Earth Power (Thailand) Co., Ltd., where he co-developed a 220MW Solar Power Plant in Minbu, Myanmar.
-Mr. Supasit is well versed on the financial aspects of operations and on current and new solar power technologies.

-He obtained a Bachelor of Business Administration (International Program) degree from Thammasat University, Thailand, and a Master of Science in Financial Analysis degree from the University of San Francisco, USA.
+Srinarin Poudpongpaiboon, 37 years old, a national of Thailand and a director of the Corporation since June, 2017.
+He is an Executive Director of Vintage Engineering Public Company Limited of Thailand, a stockholder of the Corporation which he represents in the Board.
+He started his career at HSBC (Thailand) developing relationships and managing investment portfolios for high net worth individuals.
+His first foray into the renewable energy industry brought him to develop one of the most innovative and advance Solar Power Plant Project in Japan.
+Soon after, he became the head of Green Earth Power (Thailand) Co., Ltd., and co-developed a 220MW Solar Farm in Minbu, Myanmar.
+He obtained his Bachelor of Business Administration (International Program) degree in Thammasat University and his Master of Science in Financial Analysis from the University of San Francisco.